 3.1 National representatives (primary)

-The national representatives (also known as national coordinators) are mainly from the aerospace industry and are nominated by their national associations, companies, or organizations which are part of ASD, or recognized by ASD.
+The national representatives (also known as national coordinators) are mainly from the aerospace industry and are nominated by their national associations, companies, or organizations in the countries that are members of ASD, and also non-members of ASD.

 The national representatives are the official “voice” of their countries in the STEMG.
 They are responsible for coordinating STE matters in their respective countries.
 The national representatives can be supported by in-country working groups, as necessary.
 These groups will report on their activites to the STEMG, but will not have authority over the specification.